Blending ground pork with mushrooms and garlic to make homemade breakfast sausage patties adds an extra delicious savory taste.

 FDA guidelines for safe handling instructions recommend cooking eggs until white and yolk are firm.

 We found that using a 9-inch cake pan worked the best for pressing the sausage patties during cooking.
-Skipping this step will result in small, thick patties–less than ideal for building the sandwich.
+Skipping this step will result in small, thick patties - not ideal for building the sandwich.